MicrosoftDocs/win32/desktop-src/Msi/installlevel.md

 ---
-Description: The INSTALLLEVEL property is the initial level at which features are selected &\#0034;ON&\#0034; for installation by default. ms.assetid: 5051cc46-837a-4446-a54c-4bd4081a424c
+description: The INSTALLLEVEL property is the initial level at which features are selected &\#0034;ON&\#0034; for installation by default. ms.assetid: 5051cc46-837a-4446-a54c-4bd4081a424c
 title: INSTALLLEVEL property
 ms.topic: reference